 Steven Schepker - Professor of Theatre Design and Technical Directing

-Additionally, he regularly designs scenery for SLU's Opera/Music Theatre Workshop productions.
-Professor Schepker's work outside of SLU includes scenery and lighting design for Pensacola Opera, Pine Mountain Music Festival, Shreveport Opera, Tennessee Williams Literary Festival, University of Missouri - Columbia and the University of Nevada-Las Vegas.
-Most recently, he has designed television sets for WYES and WLAE in New Orleans and the Southeastern Channel.
+Professor Schepker's work outside of SLU includes scenery and lighting design for Tennessee Williams Theatre Company, Le Petit Theatre, The NOLA Project, Marigny Opera Ballet, Pensacola Opera, Pine Mountain Music Festival, Shreveport Opera, Tennessee Williams Literary Festival, University of Missouri - Columbia and the University of Nevada-Las Vegas.
+He has designed television sets for WYES and WLAE in New Orleans and the Southeastern Channel.

-At Southeastern, he was awarded the Southeastern Louisiana University President's Award for Artistic Excellence.
-Steve has also received multiple American College Theatre Festival Excellence in Design Awards for both scenery and lighting.
+Most recently, he was awarded a Big Easy for his scenic design on Baby Doll at Le Petit.
+He has also received multiple American College Theatre Festival Excellence in Design Awards for both scenery and lighting.
 Professor Schepker holds an MFA in Scenic Design and Lighting Design from Western Illinois University and a BS in Theatre and Mass Communication from Lindenwood University.

-Jim Winter teaches Acting and Theatre History for Southeastern Theatre.
-He is also a professional actor, director, playwright, and producer.
+Jim Winter is a professional actor, director, playwright, and producer.
 Jim also serves as faculty advisor for Southeastern's chapter of Alpha Psi Omega, the national theatre honorary.
 He is also the creator of Southeastern's annual Theatre Study Abroad program in London, England.

-Jim is the author of three theatre textbooks, including the recently published Act One; Scene One: An Actor's Workbook.
+Jim is the author of four theatre textbooks and has edited several drama anthologies.
 The royalties from these textbook sales help fund the James Winter Endowed Theatre Scholarship and The Hymel Falgoust, Jr Scholarship in Technical Theatre.
+Jim is a two-time winner of the National Endowment for the Humanities Endowed Professorship in Music and Dramatic Arts.
 In 2011, Jim was awarded The President's Award for Excellence in Artistic Achievement.

 As an actor, Jim has performed at Madison Square Garden, 13th Street Repertory Theatre, The Hudson Guild, The Kennedy Center, Cleveland Public Theatre, The People's Republic of China and Edinburgh, Scotland.
 Four of Jim's plays have been published, including Dead Flowers, which was an alternate to the regional festival for the Kennedy Center American College Theatre Festival.
 His plays have been produced in New York, Cleveland, Texas, Louisiana and Edinburgh, Scotland.
 In 2010, Jim directed the Southeastern Theatre production of the original play, Parking Lot Babies, which won seven national commendations for excellence.

 Jim is a founding member of the award-winning InSideOut production company in New Orleans.
 He is the former Vice Chair of Region VI (Louisiana, Texas, Arkansas, Oklahoma, Missouri, New Mexico) for the Kennedy Center American College Theatre Festival.
-In addition to his full-time duties at Southeastern, Jim is the head of graduate playwriting for the University of New Orleans distance learning program.
 Jim holds a Master of Fine Arts in Acting from the University of New Orleans and a Bachelor of Arts in Theatre from Baldwin-Wallace College.

 Chad Winters - Instructor of Acting and Directing